 The current law is also consistent with the German republic's secular and ideologically neutral constitution.
 The idea is to prevent religious polemic that leads to violence, Kress said.
 "It's basically the same idea as sedition, which is also punishable by law, and that's appropriate," he added.

 Other countries, tougher customs

 For a long time, Britain's law on blasphemy only covered insults against a Christian God.
 The law was finally struck from the books just a few years ago.

 While most European countries have taken a tolerant approach toward blasphemy and the insulting of religions, Ireland toughened its blasphemy law in 2009.
-Since then, the publication of blasphemous materials is a crime punishable by a fine of up to 25,000 euros ($32,700).
+Since then, the publication of blasphemous materials has been a crime punishable by a fine of up to 25,000 euros ($32,700).

-A current case of blasphemy has also affected the Turkish star pianist and composer Fazil Say.
+The Turkish star pianist and composer cis also facing blasphemy charges.
 At the moment, Turkish judicial authorities are carrying out a trial due to Say's having allegedly insulted Islam.
-Via Twitter, Say disseminated several derisive remarks that criticized Islamic bigotry and hypocrisy.
+Via Twitter, Say, an outspoken atheist, disseminated several derisive remarks that criticized Islamic bigotry and hypocrisy.

-Seven Christian emigrants were sentenced to death in absentia because of the film "The Innocence of the Muslims," a controversial film that played a role in protests in several countries with large Muslim populations.
+Seven Christian emigrants were sentenced to death in absentia because of the film "The Innocence of the Muslims," which played a role in protests in several countries with large Muslim populations.
 The native Egyptians currently reside in the United States and Australia.

 Russian and Ukrainian representatives have met for the first face-to-face talks since the onset of the Crimean crisis.
 Meanwhile, pro-Russian militia have fired warning shots to block observers from entering the region.

 March 8 marks the 300th anniversary of the birth of Carl Philipp Emanuel Bach, son of the renowned Johann Sebastian Bach.
 C.P.E.
 Bach became one of the most important and famous composers of the 18th century.